Wednesday, March 4, 2015

 What would Stephen Hawking do?

 Last week I saw the movie The Theory of Everything, the biography of Stephen Hawking.
 As most of you know, Hawking was struck with ALS when he was twenty-one years old.
-The syndrome eventually rendered him wheelchair bound, debilitated to the point of essentially living in paralyzed body with virtually no effects on the mind.
+The syndrome eventually rendered him wheelchair bound, debilitated to the point of essentially living in paralyzed body with virtually no effects on his mind.
 Now Hawking, in his seventies, he has defied all odds in surviving this long with ALS.

 My family went to see this film at the request of my 10-year-old daughter Lucia who is all about math right now.
-My partner Nancy, Lucia, and I sat in the movie intermittently shoving popcorn in our mouths between bouts of sobs.
+My partner Nancy, Lucia, and I sat in the movie shoving popcorn in our mouths between bouts of sobs.
 Even Lucia cried throughout the movie.
 After dinner, over sushi, we talked about Hawking and how clear his mind was, how amazing his long life has been.
 In our iPhone research at the sushi counter, we learned that the average life span of someone diagnosed with ALS is 2-5 years, with five percent living twenty years or more.
 Hawking has surpassed even the small number of people who survive longer than a handful of years.
 Why?

 There was, of course, the deep deep love and commitment of his wife and family, the energy and support he received from his academic community, his motivation to learn more about time and space.
 But even with all of this love and support, I am astounded by how much mental and emotional strength Hawking must have to have lived and worked for as long as he has.

-Whether I am practicing or teaching Yoga, I am aware of the inherent conflicts that exist between the body and the mind.
+Whether I am practicing or teaching yoga, I am aware of the inherent conflicts that exist between the body and the mind.
 Sometimes you feel ready mentally to kick out in Standing-Head-to-Knee; you've made your plan for the day's practice and kicking out is on the docket.
 But when you do it, your body says no to balance or your stamina disappoints.
 Other days you are completely unmoored mentally and/or emotionally and, even if your body is ready for it, you can't muster the motivation to go for the kick.

 My advice to myself and to my students when conflict in practice arises is to "be where you are", to make space for all of it.
 If you can't balance, it's not because your body is failing you, it is because, in this moment, you can't balance.
 If we can accept that moment in time and move on from it, let it go, then we step away from the conflict that comes from wishing we could balance or hold the posture.
-Ultimately it's not unbalance that creates the conflict; it's the unmet expectation.
+Ultimately it's not imbalance that creates the conflict; it's the unmet expectation.
 Solution- get rid of the expectations.